alirezaagha30/alirezaagha30/README.md

 - 🎓 Available for Altium Designer training and workshops.

 Feel free to reach out or check out my [YouTube channel](https://www.youtube.com/channel/UC-jJgBC9ehgVrvqAeVyyFCA) for more content!

----

-Feel free to modify the links and sections according to your preferences.
-This template provides a professional feel with highlights of your skills and expertise, while the emojis add a bit of personality to engage readers.